Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 Always run PID tuning with the motor current set to the highest value you intend to use.
 Increasing motor current after tuning the PID values may result in oscillation.

+The tuning propcess described here is aimed at achieving maximum positioning accuracy (error between the commanded position and the motor position reduced as fast as possible).
+However, operating the motor in this way may be noisy because maximum current will be used to resolve small errors quickly.
+You may prefer to run with more relaxed PID settings to make the motor run more quietly, at the expense of a slightly greater lag between the commanded and actual position (but this lag may still be less than you would get in open loop mode).
+To do this, simply choose a lower P value (e.g. 30% or 50% of the value that gives the best rise time without oscillation), then tune the D and I values as normal.

 ### What do I Need to Do?

 Possibly nothing!
 The 1HCL expansion board comes with PID parameters out of the box which may work sufficiently well for a basic use cases (P=100, I=0, D=0).
 However, the real power of closed-loop control comes when the PID controller is tuned for your specific setup.
 The sections below contain more details on how to tune your PID controller to achieve better results.